Liam-Booth-Data/spaceship_problem/README.md

 ![Screenshot: Gradient Boosting Outline](screenshots/11.png)

 I came across the XGBoost model after doing resesrch into emerging ML models.
 This model was and still is one of the best models for obtaining highly accurate predictions, therefore it has seen a consistent upwards trend in it's number of use cases.

+### Why XGBoost over LightGBM?

+XGBoost was selected due to its robust performance and wide usage in the data science community.
+While LightGBM is also a powerful ensemble method, XGBoost was chosen for its ability to handle sparse data and its regularization capabilities which help prevent overfitting.
+Additionally, XGBoost's extensive documentation and community support made it a favorable choice for this project.

 ### Training XGBoost to predict Transported